 There are three distinct phases in the life cycle for coal development: exploration, construction and operation, and closure.
 The AER oversees and regulates each phase.
 The AER reviews and make decisions on applications; conducts inspections and monitors for compliance and enforcement during the exploration, construction and operation phases; and issues reclamation certificates at the closure phase.
 Continue reading for more information on each of these phases.

 Companies must submit applications and receive our approval before developing coal projects, regardless of the phase of development.
+Learn more about how the AER makes decisions about coal mining applications.
 Further applications are often required as a mine expands and evolves over time, as the project moves through the life cycle from exploration, to construction and operation, and finally reclamation.

 Throughout the life of a coal mine, companies must comply with the following acts and associated rules, regulations, and requirements that govern energy development: